hh-nosql/nosql-material/material/3-mongo-operations.md

 4. Find the books written by the author "Leo Tolstoy" before the year 1890.
 Sort the books in descending order by the publishing year
 5. Find the books written by either the author "Jane Austen" or "Aldous Huxley".
 Sort the books in ascending order by the author's name and descending order by the publishing year
 6. Find the books that are published after the year 1950 and before the year 2020
-7. Find the books that have either the "Thriller" or the "Drama" genre
+7. Find the books that have either the "Thriller" or the "Drama" category

 > [!IMPORTANT]
 > Exercise 3 👨‍💻: Save the mentioned seven queries to the submission file.